Liberal Studies (BS or BA)

 Liberal Studies Programs

 The College of Arts and Sciences has announced the development of two new innovative degree programs designed to accommodate both non-traditional, returning students and undecided majors.
-Beginning in fall 2022, Tuskegee will offer two online degrees in Liberal Studies, the Bachelor of Arts and Bachelor of Science.
+Beginning in fall 2022, Tuskegee now offers two online degrees in Liberal Studies, the Bachelor of Arts and Bachelor of Science.

-The programs will present a diverse array of Humanities and STEM courses designed to reinforce critical thinking skills and highlight the importance of cross-disciplinary exposure.
-The Bachelor of Arts and Bachelor of Science in Liberal Studies will be fully online for non-traditional students seeking to complete undergraduate degrees they started previously.
+The programs present a diverse array of Humanities and STEM courses designed to reinforce critical thinking skills and highlight the importance of cross-disciplinary exposure.
+The Bachelor of Arts and Bachelor of Science in Liberal Studies are fully online for non-traditional students seeking to complete undergraduate degrees they started previously.
 However, for current undecided major students, the program will be in person.

-The new online undergraduate degree program will be designed to allow adult learners with college credits to return to complete their degrees.
+The new online undergraduate degree program are designed to allow adult learners with college credits to return to complete their degrees.